The research context of the Doctoral College Adaptive Distributed Systems is divided into four thematic fields

-Students' progress on their research activities is evaluated through the qualifying exam, which is to be taken at the beginning of the second year (= September 2013).
+Students' progress on their research activities is evaluated through the qualifying exam.
 The qualifying exam is essentially the PhD proposal for an innovative research contribution with a clear and detailed description of the research directions and objectives as well as the methodological approach (approx. 10 pages).
 It includes:

 - Problem description